posos-tech/exercice_mle/README.md

 ### Building a model

-Building a machine learning model consist, non extensively, into the following parts:
+Building a machine learning model consists in these non exhaustive steps:
   - split the training data into a train and a validation set;
   - build and train a model on the train set;
   - obtain micro and macro precision, recall and F1 score over the validation set;